 - Supports an unlimited amount of search forms

-- Search within posts, pages, excerpt, images, files, and virtually any post type
+- Search within posts, pages, excerpts, images, files, and virtually any post type

 - Ability to search only from specific authors